DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/MSWEP/README.md

 Since the month of December of 2020 is missing from the 'Past' archive, these data were filled from the NRT dataset which starts in December 2020.

-### NRT 3 hour data
+### NRT 3 hourly data

 Starting in April 2020 the NRT data contain also two additional variables ("combination" and "cumulative_weight") so that precipitation needs to be selected to merge them with other dates.

+Another particularity is the fact that while the "Past" 3-hourly data are integer multiples of 0.0625 mm/3hr, the NRT data have full precision.
+For efficiency and to make them comaptible with the "Past" data, their precision is truncated to make them multiples of 0.0625.

 ### Rechunking